IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Abstract

 \section{Abstract}

 Large Vision–Language Models (LVLMs) show impressive performance across image and video understanding tasks, yet their computational cost grows rapidly with the number of visual tokens.
-Existing token pruning methods mitigate this issue through empirical approaches while overlooking the internal mechanism of attention.
+Existing token pruning methods address this by reducing the number of visual tokens, but overlook the internal mechanism of attention.
 In this paper, we propose a novel training-free token pruning framework grounded in the dual-form perspective of attention.
 We reformulate attention as an implicit linear layer whose weight matrix is the sum of rank-1 outer products, each generated by a single token's key–value pair.
-Token pruning thus reduces to selecting an optimal subset of these rank-1 updates that best approximates the original dual weight matrix.
-Extending this perspective to standard softmax attention in LVLMs, we derive a novel metric quantifying both a token's information magnitude and information duplication.
+Token pruning thus reduces to identifying an optimal subset of these rank-1 updates that retains the essential information of the original dual weight matrix.
+Extending this perspective to standard softmax attention in LVLMs, we derive a novel importance metric quantifying both a token's information magnitude and information duplication.
 To efficiently select the subset with the proposed metric, we introduce Progressive Chunked Maximal Marginal Relevance.
 Extensive experiments demonstrate that our method achieves a better trade-off between performance and efficiency, while providing another perspective on existing pruning approaches.
-The code is available in \href{https://github.com/jhtwosun/IWP}{https://github.com/jhtwosun/IWP}. \keywords{Large Vision-Language Model \and Inference Acceleration \and Dual form of Attention}